saahdavid/Machine_Learning_with_Python_Coursera/README.md

 Completing this project solidified my understanding of data preprocessing, classification techniques, and model evaluation.
 It served as a practical application of myy newly acquired skills in a real-world context.

+# Machine Learning with Python - `Coursera`
+Project report based on what I learned from Coursera's Machine Learning with Python.

+Skills I acquired were:
+- Machine Learning
+- Regression
+- Hierarchical Clustering
+- Classification
+- SciPy and Scikit-learn, among others